kzdev-net/kzdev.perfutils/Source/Docs/index.md

 ### MemoryStreamSlim Example

 Below is an example of how to use the `MemoryStreamSlim` class.
-Other than instantiation using the `Create` method, the API is identical to the standard **MemoryStream** class:
+Use the `Create` methods for construction; the supported member surface area aligns with **MemoryStream**, with documented differences for disposed streams and advanced options:

 ```csharp
 using KZDev.PerfUtils;